Summarised History of Bernard Mizeki

 Bernard Mizeki’s work among the Shona bore fruit.
 After long years of earlier mission work in Mashonaland by white missionaries, the first Shona convert to be baptised was one of the young men whom Bernard had taught: John Kapuya.
 John was baptised only a month after Bernard’s death, on 18 July 1896.
 Bernard Mizeki is revered as a hero of faith in Africa.
 Today Bernard Mizeki College stands close to where he lived, and the Mangwende’s kraal, above the village, is crowned with a large cross to commemorate Bernard.

-2.1 Encouraging the participation and nurturing of boys in the life of the Church;
+2. To encourage the participation and nurturing of boys in the life of the Church.

-2.5 Being involved in the affairs of the community
+6. To be involved in the affairs of the community.

 THE CONSTITUTION OF THE